 Working in clay is absolutely one of the world’s greatest delights.
 I am excited to make this wonderful medium accessible to Julian!
 Join me on the patio for a fun workshop exploring this ancient artform.

 Each workshop is $65.
 Register for all 3 for a 15% discount.
-If you like you can pay one at a time and I’ll apply the discount to the last class.
+If you like you can pay one at a time and your third class will cost $35.

 10 spaces available.
 There are two sessions available per workshop, you’ll only attend one.
-Tuesday evening workshops are for ages 16+.
-Saturday AM workshops are open to ages 13+.
+Workshops are open to ages 13+.
 If you are interested in younger folk workshops shoot me an email and I’ll let you know when I’m ready to set that up.

 Note: I’ve changed the evening session from 4pm to 5pm.

 We’ll start with slabs and construct a basic box the size and shape you want.
-Attach handles, interior walls and even make a lid to make your box special.
-Many uses from napkins to mementos!
+Attach handles, interior walls and other pieces to make your box unique!
+Many uses from napkins to mementos.

 What to Expect

 Prior to the workshop, you’ll receive an email preparing you for the day as well as some helpful videos.
 The day of, you’ll start with an overview of how to handle and join clay.
 Then, Sonja will demonstrate how to build the day’s project.
 You’ll plan your design and then get to work with Sonja’s assistance if needed.
-The size, decoration and shape of your object is up to you!
-Generally the workshop takes about 2 hours, but you can stay for 3 for any extra details you want to add.
+The decoration and shape of your object is up to you!
+Generally the workshop takes about 2.5-3 hours.
 Pick out your glaze from samples and pick up in 2-4 weeks time.
 Shipping is available for a fee.

 Do I need experience?